Law Internship PG (11448.2)

 Workshop details are shown in Section 3 of this Unit Outline and also appear on your UC Canvas site.

 Students are expected to complete the "InPlace" software application that can be found on the Canvas or UC website for this unit.
 Once populated with all the relevant details the unit convenor will assess and approve if the placement is acceptable.
 Notification will then be generated and an email sent to both yourself and your placement Supervisor indicating this approval.
-There is also a Learner/Supervisor Agreement to be completed and this can be found on Canvas.
+There is also a Student and Supervisor Agreement to be completed and this can be found on Canvas.
 Should you have any difficulties accessing these forms please email your unit convenor directly or BGLWIL (BGLWIL@Canberra.edu.au).

 Required IT skills